Acetonitrile Prices Increasing During The Pandemic

 Historic World Shortage of Acetonitrile

 In 2008 there was a world shortage of Acetonitrile, (a by-product from the manufacture of acrylonitrile) because of several factors, including, Chinese manufacture being shut down because China was hosting the Olympics and all industry within China was either closed down or drastically reduced in an attempt to improve the standard of air during the Olympics.
 Also, during Hurricane Ike in the USA an Acetonitrile factory was damaged in Texas causing further shortages.
 As Methanol is an acceptable substitute in most HPLC methods the shortage can be overcome.
 Acetonitrile is seen as a valuable commodity due to the volume used worldwide for a variety of purposes other than Laboratory analysis.
-There is no anticipated shortage of acetonitrile at this present time.
+The 2020 Coronavirus Pandemic is again causing shortages worldwide.

 Susan Massie, Marketing Director